forestgrape/coronavirus/index.md

     - OC43 -protects-> HKU1 (only unidirectional)
     - NL63 -protects-> 229E (only unidirectional)

-* [Han et al](#han) showed that calves inoculated with HECV-4408get cross-protective immunity against BCoV DB2.
+* [Han et al](#han) showed that calves inoculated with HECV-4408get cross-protective immunity against the strain BCoV DB2.
 HECV-4408 is a strain that can cause acute diarrhoea in humans, see [human bcov infections](#human-bcov-infections)

-#### Interspecies Transmission
+#### Interspecies Jump
- There are even many examples where BCoVs crossed species borders, for which a [interspecies infection](#interspecies-infection) is necessary.
-Frequent BCoV infections to humans occur likely but they are not easy to prove.
+ There are even many examples where BCoVs crossed species borders, for which at least [interspecies infection](#interspecies-infection) is necessary but likely many occur and usually just yield a permanent species jump.
+Frequent corovirus infections to humans occur(ed) likely but they are not easy to prove.
 Examples where they have proven or there is strong evidence are:
 * The HECV-4408 coronavirus was isolated from a child suffering diarrhoea in 94 as described in [Zhang et al](#zhang94)
-* OC43 likely was a BCoV jump to humans so frequent infections before are likely.
+* OC43 likely was a BCoV jump to humans. so frequent infections before are likely.

-### mechanisms
+### mechanisms of crossprotection
+[in rework]
-In the following mechanism of actions are guessed.
+In the following mechanism of actions are guessed:

 * Antibodies against some well preserved proteins parts.
     - some extern proteins, which are preserved.
 The antibodies could either render the viruses uninfectious or acting as opsonins.
 Candidates: